cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 > Note: we choose only the ϒ (1S) signal for selecting the signal region; simulation information is further available for this resonance, allowing in the end for a comparison of results, between data and simulation.

-With this in mind, we plot a quantity histogram for signal region and sideband region.
-Then the signal histogram is subtracted usign this formula:

 For each event category (i.e. Pass and All), and for a given variable of interest (e.g., the probe pT), two distributions are obtained, one for each region (Signal and Sideband).
 In order to obtain the variable distribution for the signal only, we proceed by subtracting the Background distribution (Sideband region) from the Signal+Background one (Signal region):

 <img width="440px" src="../fig/subtraction.svg" alt="Sideband Subtraction equation">